1809-1930: History Of Hospitals In Michigan

 The Murray

-Dr. W. P. Murray was an excellent surgeon and for years enjoyed a lucrative and extensive practice in Flint and its environs.
+Dr. W. P. Murray was an excellent surgeon.
+For years, he enjoyed a lucrative and extensive practice in Flint and its environs.
 His physiognomy, general appearance, intonation and manner of speaking were of the Yankee type, but nothing of the Puritan was displayed in close contact.
-Indeed, his interest in speedy horses and the race track contributed not a little, in the opinion of associates, to his financial undoing.
+His interest in speedy horses and the race track contributed to his financial undoing.
 He bred contestants for turf honors and aspired to high accomplishment in this field of activity, but ventures went wrong, and he often experienced disappointment.

-At one time his surgical practice was so exigent that he secured a large centrally located colonial house and remodeled and refurnished it for his hospital purposes.
+At one time, his surgical practice was so exigent that he secured a large centrally located colonial house.
+He remodeled and refurnished the house for his hospital purposes.
 From this, the second undertaking in private hospital lines in Flint, he realized, regrettably, nothing aside from augmentation of anxiety and care.

 Written By: